-The truth is that a large portion of companies, big and small, have very little data, and more importantly their data is highly structured.
+The truth is that a large portion of companies, big and small, have very little data, and more importantly, their data is highly structured.
 We are talking about invoices, purchase orders, support tickets, sales calls, customer records, and inventory lists.
 It is not rocket science!
 Most data sets are not very large, averaging 5 GB.
-As an example, an email account with over 10 years of emails, most of it spam, and attachments is still under 20 GB.
+As an example, an email account with over 10 years of emails, most of it spam, and attachments are still under 20 GB.

 By being smarter about how you do things you can truly increase efficiency while at the same time not restricting yourself on the data you select to bring to your analysis playground and not bring everything “just in case”.
 Smart Data means that you take your data through a series of steps, each step reducing the amount of data and increasing its quality.

 It starts with transactional data that is typically voluminous and without context.
 This is where most Big Data shops focus and aim at tackling directly.
 But by applying some groupings, basic and efficient queries you can reduce the volume down considerably without losing much of the information it contains.
 Think about it as a compress file or picture that they remove all the unwanted bytes keeping all they need to restore the file to its original format.